The Difference Between Testable Claims and Systemic Failure

 What Structural Threats Actually Look Like

+These questions are less emotionally explosive—and more destabilizing.
 They don't offer a villain.
 They question the rules of the game.

 Systems Don't Need Coordination to Fail